Film / Old School

 - Streaking: After getting good and loaded, Frank decides to go for a run.
 Naked.

-- What the Hell, Hero?: Beanie calls Mitch out for cussing in front of his son, because he was frustrated at the moment and didn't really want to create a fraternity.
-Beanie made him feel guilty for it, since Mitch's friends were trying to give him a pick-me-up after leaving his nymphomaniac girlfriend.
+- What the Hell, Hero?: Beanie calls Mitch out for cussing in front of his son without giving a heads-up (see Cover Innocent Eyes and Ears), because he was frustrated at the moment and didn't really want to create a fraternity.
+Beanie says he and their friends were trying to help him after leaving Heidi, making Mitch feel guilty and reluctantly accepts.

 - Your Cheating Heart: The plot is kicked off by Mitch walking in on his girlfriend about to participate in a gang-bang.